IgniteUI/igniteui-docfx/docfx_project/components/toast.md

 ---

 ##Toast
-**igx-toast** IgxToast provides information and warning messages.
-They could not be dismissed, are non-interactive and can appear on top, middle and the bottom of the screen.
+<p class="highlight">The Toast component provides information and warning messages that are non-interactive and cannot be dismissed by users.
+Notifications can be displayed at the bottom, middle, or top of the page.</p>
+<div class="divider"></div>

 ###Usage